 In preparation for this inspection, a range of information about the service was reviewed.
-This included any previous areas for improvement identified, registration information, and any other written or verbal information received from service users, relatives, staff or the Commissioning Trust.
+This included registration information and any other written or verbal information received from service users, relatives, staff or the Commissioning Trust.

 As a public-sector body, RQIA has a duty to respect, protect and fulfil the rights that people have under the Human Rights Act 1998 when carrying out our functions.
 In our inspections of domiciliary care agencies, we are committed to ensuring that the rights of people who receive services are protected.
 This means we will seek assurances from providers that they take all reasonable steps to promote people's rights.
 Users of domiciliary care services have the right to expect their dignity and privacy to be respected and to have their independence and autonomy promoted.
 They should also experience the individual choices and freedoms associated with any person living in their own home.